How do I know if I am a victim of a federal crime?

 Under federal law, a "victim" means an individual who suffers direct or threatened physical, financial, or emotional harm as a result of the commission of a crime.
 If the victim is deceased, then that person's spouse, child, parent, guardian or other relative may qualify.
 If the victim is a minor (under age 18), then the victim's parent or guardian may choose to exercise the child-victim's rights.
 If the victim is mentally or emotionally unable to participate in the legal process, then his or her parent, guardian or custodian may exercise that right.

-Sometimes victims, particularly in financial fraud crimes, are unaware they have been victimized until they are notified by our office.
-If you are unclear about whether or not you are a victim of a crime, please contact the Victim-Witness Program staff.
+Sometimes victims, particulary financial fraud crimes, are unaware they have been victimized until they are notified by our office.
+If you are unclear about whether or not you are a victim of a crime, please contact the Victim-Witness Program Staff.

 Do I have rights under federal law?